iascchen/eggduino-station/docs/HowToMakeImages_raspi.md

-# How to make Eggduino mAcron Environment —— Raspberry Pi Zero
+# How to make Eggduino mAcron Environment —— Raspberry Pi 3

 This file just record some steps of make the eggduino mAcron environment.
 It is **NOT** a complete documents.

-## Raspberry Pi Zero
+## Raspberry Pi 3

+### First time connect to Raspi 3

+Although Raspi started mDMS service, it doesn't enable SSH, so we have to use HDMI screen or UART to set it.

 ### On PC